Busing on the Lookout (BOTL)

 Currently available for BOTL training are:

-- An industry-specific webinar with certification test and certification available for those states requiring human trafficking training as part of CDL requirements.
+- An industry-specific training video with certification test and certification available for those states requiring human trafficking training as part of CDL requirements.

 - A BOTL wallet card, which can be downloaded and printed, or requested by writing the staff at firstname.lastname@example.org.